geirev/LBM/README.md

 ```
 Some editing of paths to NETCDF libraries etc in the makefile might be necessary.

-Running in single precision is about 2-3 faster  than using double precision.
+Running in single precision is about 3 faster than using double precision.

-Running on the D3Q19 lattice reduces the CPU time with around 40 % but seems to introduce more noise.
+Running on the D3Q19 lattice reduces the CPU time with around 40 % but seems to introduce some noise for high Reynolds number flow.

 A test running 200 time steps on single CPU, with OPEN-MP, and GPU for a domain of 121x121x928 gave the following wall times: